Dawn Gibbons: Subsequent career

 Gibbons' subsequent career has focused on media and public relations work.
 Gibbons debuted her talk radio show, The Dawn Gibbons Show on Fox News on March 30, 2010, with Nevada Assembly Republican Minority Leader Heidi Gansert and U.S. Senator Harry Reid as her first guests.
 Gibbons endorsed Reid in his re-election bid, saying he "was the only one to call to see how I was [after filing for divorce].
 The only elected official to do that.
 He's a gift from God."
 Gibbons was the Senior Vice President of the now defunct Intermountain West Communications Company and was a radio talk show host for Fox News and co-hosted the Dawn & Jim Show (with Jim Rogers and the Dawn & Rory Show (with Rory Reid).

-In 2017, Gibbons was appointed by Governor Brian Sandoval to the Nevada Transportation Authority, the state agency responsible forregulation of taxicabs, rideshare vehicles, limousines, tow trucks, and other similar vehicles.
+In 2017, Gibbons was appointed by Governor Brian Sandoval to the Nevada Transportation Authority, the state agency responsible for regulation of taxicabs, rideshare vehicles, limousines, tow trucks, and other similar vehicles.
 Gibbons currently serves as Chair of the Authority.